THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.

+**Static** means the method or variable can be accessed from outside an object.
+If it isn't static, you need an instance of the class to access it.

+**Public** means it can be accessed from outside its own class.
+Private restricts how it can be accessed to only its own class.

 ## Part 3 - Dogs